 What Tissues Are Affected With This Condition?

-“Freezing” of the shoulder is caused by a tightening of the joint capsule.
+“Freezing” of the shoulder can be caused by a multitude of factors, leading to a tightening of the joint capsule.
 This capsule serves to increase shoulder joint stability normally, but a frozen shoulder develops when this capsule becomes excessively restrictive, hence the limitation to shoulder joint movement.
 Research has actually disproved the long held belief that capsular “adhesions” actually develop, with research now pointing more towards the development of additional blood vessels, connective tissue, & the possible subsequent thickening of this connective tissue.

 Who Is Susceptible To Developing A Frozen Shoulder?